 She wishes she didn’t have to use the term “vertical” but that’s just what it was called.
 Sarah went to Harvard where she was on the Harvard Lampoon, which is why this bio is so funny.

 She hates how trying to keep up with the news can feel overwhelming and hopes that the newsletter will help people not feel that way.
 She switched coasts after stints at TIME and Real Simple, and remains the only Crooked employee to get a job via Twitter DM (thanks, Lovett).
-She likes feature stories, Kanye West, and pie.
+She’s anxiously awaiting her very first stan.

 He was a senior congressional reporter for the news site TPM for five years, where he covered all the major reforms of the Obama era, and the conservative backlash that ultimately gave rise to Donald Trump.
 He was a columnist for Salon, and comes to Crooked Media from The New Republic, where he was senior editor, wrote a daily column and hosted the podcast Primary Concerns.
 Brian studied physics and astronomy at U.C.
 Berkeley, where he graduated without particular distinction in 2004.